 I am committed to my work as a coach; supporting my clients in their recoveries from substance use and addiction disorders.
 I strive to create a safe and empowering space, free of judgement and advice, where my clients can learn, grow, develop and get well.
-Sometimes that's a confusing place for people who think that they are broken and need to be fixed, or if their partners and families see them as somehow damaged and needing to be fixed.
+Sometimes that's a confusing place for people who think that they are broken and need to be fixed, or if their partners and families see them as somehow damaged and needing to repaired.
 One of the biggest challenges in my work, is helping my clients to connect with themselves, understand and accept that they are not broken, and don't need to be fixed.
 We're not cars!
 And whose terms of "alrightness" are we measuring ourselves by to begin with!?

-I hear all too often people referring to themselves as needing to be fixed; like recovery is a process whereby we remove the bits that are not working, and replace them with something that functions better.
+I hear all too often people referring to themselves as needing to be fixed; like recovery is a procedure whereby we remove the bits that are not working, and replace them with something that functions better.
 Of course in recovery it's about learning new tools, practices and approaches to being well, but it's not about fixing anything.
 The idea that you are somehow dysfunctional, sick, and less than who you are, is so judgemental and self-deprecating.
 You are not a disordered person, as much you you might be a person with a disorder.
 Whether that is a substance use-, mental health- or pain disorder, you are not your diagnosis.

 Of course in these cases there are areas of our behaviour or coping where we are looking to improve our skills, make healthier choices and respond in a way that better serves ourselves and the people around us, but what is essential here is to be able to reframe how we see, and feel about, ourselves.
 The terms addict and alcoholic are so stigmatised, and even scathing.
 People seem to have very fixed ideas about what these terms mean, without considering the impact of this on the person who is trying to recover and be well.
 And we use these same terms on ourselves, often at the expense of all the other parts of self.
 These are the judgements that come in the form of whispered conversations by our friends and colleagues; the family WhatsApp group that has been created to discuss our "situation", but excludes us; and the soft, sympathetic tones of people inquiring as to "How are you?" as if you are going to meltdown at any moment; mostly well-meaning, but layered in all sorts of bias and a lack of understanding.